abhitatachar2000/kafka-event-processing/services/analytics-streams/readme.md

 For analytics three metrics are being generated:

-1. Orders per minute `ORDERS_PER_MIN` - Reads the events from `orders.validated` topic, groups by key (productId), windows by 1 min duration and counts the number of events.
+1. Orders per product per day `ORDERS_PER_PRODUCT_DAILY` - Reads the events from `orders.validated` topic, groups by key (productId), windows by 1 day duration and counts the number of events.
-2. Revenue per product `REVENUE_PER_PRODUCT` - Reads the event from `inventory.updated` topic, groups by key (productId), and creates an aggregation to add the prices of the product.
+2. Revenue per product per day `REVENUE_PER_PRODUCT_DAILY` - Reads the event from `orders.accepted` topic, groups by key (productId), and creates an aggregation to add the prices of the order.
 3. Out of stock product table `STOCK_EMPTY` - Creates a KTable by streaming events from `inventory.updates` and filters those products whose stock is 0.

 These metrics are streamed to an output topic `metrics.output`.